siberianfox/tinygwiki/TinyG-Configuration-(version-0.95-and-later).md

 * Supports 6 coordinate systems + absolute (machine) coordinates, and support G92 offsets.

 ## Displaying Settings
+Setting display and configuration is done by sending config commands to the USB port in text mode or the JSON equivalents if in JSON mode.
 Configs are described for text mode operation.
-See JSON Operation for JSON equivalents.
-In general, these are identical expect for request and response formats.
+See [JSON Operation](https://github.com/synthetos/TinyG/wiki/JSON-Operation-(version-0.95-and-later)) for JSON equivalents.
+In general, config parameters are identical expect for request and response formats.
 Differences, where they exist, are noted.

 The following commands will display settings groups.
 <pre>$sys  Show system settings